vatsanatech/my-list-client-assignment/README.md

 ### Requirements

-1. Fetch all data from the backend API.
+1. Fetch all data from the backend API (served from the `backend-assignment repo`).
 No hardcoding of data on the frontend.
-2. Ensure the UI is responsive.
-3. Write end-to-end tests using Playwright to cover the main user flows.
+2. Write end-to-end tests using Playwright to cover the main user flows.
-4. Use TypeScript for type safety.
+3. Use TypeScript for type safety.

 ## Evaluation Criteria